 - Primarily works on the communication and listening techniques

 - You work on issues as a couple, period

-- Concentration is placed on individual relationships along w/the couple’s dynamics
+- Concentration is placed on individual relationships along with couple’s dynamics

-- The priority is placed communication and listening techniques
+- The priority is placed on communication and listening techniques

 - Focuses on building the viability and strength of your relationship

 - An emphasis is placed on the here, now, and moving forward together